Borders of Israel: Israel—Lebanon maritime border

-As of April 2021, there is an ongoing dispute over the Mediterranean Sea border between Israel and Lebanon.
-Negotiations on the maritime border commenced in October 2020.
+As of April 2021, there was an ongoing dispute over the Mediterranean Sea border between Israel and Lebanon.
+Negotiations on the maritime border commenced in October 2020 and led to success, i.e. both sides reaching and ratifying an agreement in 2022.

+2024 Israeli invasions of Lebanon and Syria

+Israeli invasions of Lebanon and Syria in 2024 have resulted in additional Lebanese and Syrian territory being occupied by Israeli forces.
+The Israeli military and Israeli settler movement has begun organizing trips for Israeli civilians inside the newly occupied part of Syria.

 Border with Egypt

-A border between the Ottoman Empire and British controlled Khedivate of Egypt was drawn in the Ottoman–British agreement of October 1, 1906, after a military crisis earlier that year.
+A border between the Ottoman Empire and British controlled Khedivate of Egypt was drawn in the Ottoman–British agreement of October 1, 1906, after a prolonged border dispute and a military crisis earlier that year.

 According to the personal documents of the British colonel Wilfed A. Jennings Bramley, who influenced the negotiations, the border mainly served British military interests—it furthered the Ottomans as much as possible from the Suez Canal, and gave Britain complete control over both Red Sea gulfs—Suez and Aqaba, including the Straits of Tiran.
 At the time, the Aqaba branch of the Hejaz railway had not been built, and the Ottomans therefore had no simple access to the Red Sea.
-The British were also interested in making the border as short and patrollable as possible, and did not take into account the needs of the local residents in the negotiations.
+The British were also interested in making the border as short and patrollable as possible, and some contest that it did not take into account the needs of the local residents in the negotiations, although its clauses did allow free access to the water sources west of the line to civilians, military and gendarmes from the Ottoman side, as well as full transhumance rights according to tribal rules for the Naqb (Negev) and Sinai Bedouin.
 It was defined as an "administrative separating line" for diplomatic reasons, allowing the Ottoman Empire to hold to its nominal sovereignty over Egypt.

 The 1949 armistice agreement between Israel and Egypt was ratified on February 24, 1949.
 The armistice line between these countries followed the international border except along the Gaza Strip, which remained under Egyptian occupation.

 The Egypt–Israel peace treaty, signed on March 26, 1979, created an officially recognized international border along the 1906 line, with Egypt renouncing all claims to the Gaza Strip.
 A dispute arose over the marking of the border line at its southernmost point, in Taba.
 Taba was on the Egyptian side of the armistice line of 1949, but Israel claimed that Taba had been on the Ottoman side of a border agreed between the Ottomans and British Egypt in 1906, and that there had previously been an error in marking the line.
 The issue was submitted to an international commission composed of one Israeli, one Egyptian, and three outsiders.
 In 1988, the commission ruled in Egypt's favor, and Israel withdrew from Taba later that year.